 This course is currently only available in live format.
 It is not available through Continuing Education.
-Please check the Events page for future offerings, including Berlin in September 2018.
+Please check the Events page for future offerings.

 Tamara Strijack has been a member of the Neufeld Institute Faculty since its inception.
 She comes to this role with a strong academic background, experience in university teaching, and a professional involvement in treatment and parent consulting.